hanwenzhao/DensityMap/README.md

 Initializes the DensityMap with a cubic array of side length dim.

 <b>void addLine(glm::vec3 p1, glm::vec3 p2, std::vector&lt;float&gt; vals)</b>
-Adds a line of data t othe array along the line segment defined by p1 and p2.
+Adds a line of data to the array along the line segment defined by p1 and p2.
 The more values there are in vals, the smoother the line will be.

 <b>void addLineSmoothed(glm::vec3 p1, glm::vec3 p2, std::vector&lt;float&gt; vals, int radius = 5)</b>